-175.181.
-The spring/summer and autumn/winter sampling rounds required in condition 180177169 must be as close to six (6) months apart as practicable.
+175. The spring/summer and autumn/winter sampling rounds required in condition 174 must be as close to six (6) months apart as practicable.

-Inter-tidal and shallow sub-tidal monitoring
+Inter-tidal monitoring

-176.182.
-The consent holder must undertake marine ecology assurance monitoring of inter-tidal infauna, sediments, and seagrass:

-(a) in accordance with the certified EMMP;
+- 176. The consent holder must undertake marine ecology assurance monitoring of inter-tidal infauna, sediments, and seagrass: - (a) in accordance with the certified EMMP; and